Quick start with Dessia SDK

 These master objects natively integrate a set of methods to allow them to exist and be recognized by our platform.
 In summary, here are the main characteristics of these objects:

 The philosophy of Dessia is to break down any system into elementary objects.
-Each object can have either a physical representation (PhysicalObject) or not (DessiaObject), and each object will have a specific representation in the platform, which we call its display.
+Each object can have either a physical representation or not, and each object will have a specific representation in the platform, which we call its display.

-For example, an object that inherits from DessiaObject can have a display that includes the following elements:
+For example, a class that inherits from DessiaObject can have displays that includes the following elements:

 The graphical and 2D representations require the use of a specific formalism introduced in the "plot_data for dummies" section.

-For an object that inherits from PhysicalObject, it will be possible to add a 3D representation to it.
-To do this, it will be necessary to detail from the "volmdlr for dummies" library how the 3D should be constructed.
+For a class that inherits from PhysicalObject, it will be possible to add a 3D representation to it.
+To do this, it will be necessary to detail from the "volmdlr for dummies" library how the 3D should be built.

-Each user will then have to write their own objects by making them inherit from either PhysicalObject or DessiaObject.
+Each user will then have to write their own classes by making them inherit from either PhysicalObject or DessiaObject.
 Next, you will need to detail all the inputs of the object, which we call its attributes.
-These elements should be detailed from the object constructor, and typing should be performed.
+These elements should be detailed from the object constructor, and typing should be added.
 Then you can add all the specific methods to the object.

-For example, to write an object describing a bearing, it will be necessary to:
+For example, to write an class describing a bearing, it will be necessary to:

-By respecting this formalism, the bearing object will offer a display that includes its 2D diagram and 3D representation.
+By respecting this formalism, an object instance of bearing will offer a display that includes its 2D diagram and 3D representation.

 2. Basics